The majesty of India and Nepal by train

 On Day 11 we visit the Durbar Square of both Kathmandu and Patan, the social, religious and urban hubs of the cities and the ancient seats of power in the mountain kingdoms of Nepal.
 This evening we enjoy dinner at Rum Doodle Restaurant.
 Though it has since moved locations, the original restaurant was known as a former hotspot for famous mountaineers including Edmund Hillary and Sherpa Tenzing.
 Before our meal we meet a Sherpa who has climbed Everest and have the opportunity to talk with him about his experiences.

 This morning we see Pashupatinath Temple, one of the most significant Shiva temples in the world which only Hindus are allowed to enter.
 We also see Kathmandu's ghats before leaving the city and driving west to Chitwan National Park, stopping for lunch together.
 Chitwan is home to a fabulous variety of wildlife, including rhinos, sloth bears, leopards, crocodiles and the elusive Royal Bengal tiger.
-We stay at the Safari Narayani Lodge, which offers basic but comfortable accommodation.
+We stay at the Jungle Villa Resort.

 On Day 13 we enjoy a wonderful Jeep safari through the jungles and grasslands of Chitwan National Park.
 We are likely to see rhino, and if very lucky, the elusive tiger.
 After lunch in the hotel, we take a canoe ride on the river, which provides an opportunity to see two types of crocodile and lots of species of birds.